 Fellows will be involved in the evaluation and management of many interesting outpatient referrals we receive from primary care physicians and other neurologists seeking specialized stroke consultations.

 Baltimore VA Medical Center

 All of our stroke faculty have dual appointments with the Baltimore VA.
-The VA is connected to UMMC by a footbridge, allowing the fellow to easily attend VA stroke clinics, provide specialty stroke consultations, and respond to acute stroke calls.
+The VA is connected to UMMC by a footbridge, allowing the fellow to easily attend VA stroke clinics, provide specialty stroke consultations, and respond to acute stroke calls at the VAMC.

-The fellow will be given specialty training in reading carotid Doppler and Transcranial Doppler ultrasounds by our neurovascular ultrasound certified faculty.
-We also routinely send the fellow to the 1 week intensive neurovascular ultrasound course offered through the Wake Forest program for medical ultrasound.
+Fellows will be given specialty training in reading carotid Doppler and Transcranial Doppler ultrasounds by our neurovascular ultrasound certified faculty.
+We also routinely send fellows to the 1 week intensive neurovascular ultrasound course offered through the Wake Forest program for medical ultrasound.

 Didactics and Seminars

 Thursday 11:00-12:00: A joint conference with neuroradiology to discuss interesting cases and review imaging together.
 This is an excellent experience for fellows to participate with faculty in discussions of the diagnosis and management of complex vascular neurology patients.